coatyio/coaty-js/README.md

 Coaty supports interoperable framework implementations for multiple platforms.
-The Coaty JS package provides the cross-platform implementation targeted at JavaScript/TypeScript based agent projects, running as mobile or web apps, or Node.js services.
+The Coaty JS package provides the cross-platform implementation targeted at JavaScript/TypeScript, running as mobile or web apps in the browser, or as Node.js services.

 Coaty JS comes with complete source code documentation, a Developer Guide,